-The universal cassette clamp (UCC) is designed to for horizontal or vertical clamping of all kinds of commercial cassettes.
+The universal cassette clamps (UCC) are designed for horizontal or vertical clamping of all kinds of commercial cassettes.

 - Push the lever (60) forwards. - Mount the cassette (65) horizontally or vertically as required. - To clamp the cassette, release the lever (60).